-The quantity of DO indicates whether the water is contaminated or not, based on the ppm of DO found on the water which was between 5 and 6 as you can see in figure 1 we can assure that the water is capable of housing living organisms on it.
+The quantity of dissolved oxygen indicates whether the water is contaminated or not, based on the PPM of DO found on the water which was between 5 and 6 as you can see in figure 1 we can assure that the water is capable of housing living organisms on it.
+As said before by the DO we notice that this water doesn't have a high level of contamination and as can be seen in figure #2 the nitrate level is low which indicates that this water isn't too contaminated.